dtcenter/METexpress/docs/Users_Guide/installation.rst

   * Fully qualified proxy hostname, defaulting to the domainName

-    * Your deployment might be behind a redirection proxy with redirection to a different path than what is actually on the host.
+    * The deployment might be behind a redirection proxy with redirection to a different path than what is actually on the host.
       For example, the METexpress server might be deployed on a server with an internal URL "https://something.subnet.esrl.noaa.gov"